teambikenetic/www.teambikenetic.com/README.md

 ##### 2023

-- BikenetiCX will be on October 29th at [Loudon County Fair Grounds](https://loudouncountyfair.com/) in Leesburg, VA.
-[Registration is open!](https://www.bikereg.com/61957)
+- BikenetiCX was on on October 29th at the [Loudon County Fair Grounds](https://loudouncountyfair.com/) in Leesburg, VA.
+[Results are here.](https://www.crossresults.com/race/11977).

 ##### Past events

-Virtual events:
-- A highlight of 2020 and 2021, we participated in Phoenix Bike's Raise + Ride events.
-- We ran a new summer virtual event, ['We Should Go For a Bike Ride' Challenge](https://www.bikereg.com/wsgfabr).
-With your help we were able to raise approximately $19k USD for [Phoenix Bikes](https://www.phoenixbikes.org/), [MORE](https://more-mtb.org/), and [WABA](https://waba.org/).

 BikeneticX Cyclocross is our annual CX race, part of the [BikeReg Cyclocross Super Series](https://www.facebook.com/Super8cyclocross/)
 - [2021 results](https://www.crossresults.com/race/10528)